 Similar to the Tampere Council Conclusions, Spain also created an Official Development Aid Plan referred to as Plan Africa.
 Plan Africa was a development program with several home countries of migrants which included the opening of new embassies in the continent and the promotion of trade relations with the migrants’ main countries of origin to improve their economies.
 Approved for the period 2006-2008, this plan meant an increase of Spanish influence in specific African countries.
 The goal of this plan was to improve the living conditions of sub-Sahara African citizens in order to prevent people from migrating to the Canary Islands.
 Plan Africa was not simply a development plan, but also a plan to increase Spanish influence in the African continent and to reduce irregular African migration to Spain by improving quality of life in the immigrants’ countries of origin.
 The plan was based around seven objectives: contributing to the consolidation of democracy; fighting against poverty; promoting cooperation to regulate migration flows; participating in the development of an EU’s strategy towards Africa; strengthening economic exchanges and encourage investment, especially in relation to energy security and hydrocarbons; encouraging cultural cooperation; and increasing the institutional presence of Spain (Alcalde, 2007).

 Mauritania’s outcome with Plan Africa is particularly noteworthy since it was successful and focused on stopping irregular migration.
-As part of Plan Africa, five members of the Spanish National Police and another group of twenty five Spanish Civil Guard workers travelled to Mauritania to partner with a group of Mauritanian state policemen.(CITE).
+As part of Plan Africa, five members of the Spanish National Police and another group of twenty five Spanish Civil Guard workers travelled to Mauritania to partner with a group of Mauritanian state policemen.
 Spain assisted in strengthening the Mauritanian’s national police with the incorporation of two thirty meters-long vessels, two fifteen meters-long vessels and a helicopter (Peregil, 2015).
 All these measures had the goal of preventing migrants from departing the Mauritanian coast and/or stopping them at Mauritanian seas.
-Spain also invested over 150 millions of euros in Mauritania, following different economic development plans (CITE).
+Spain also invested over 150 millions of euros in Mauritania, following different economic development plans (Peregil, 2015).

 Plan Africa can be seen as a result of EU ‘soft governance’.
 Using the policy ideas of the Tampere Council and EU initiatives, Spain created a similar program to combat migration at its source using development and enhancing policing capabilities within the home countries of migrants.
 Plan Africa, coupled with assistance from Frontex were both sources of EU ‘soft’ governance that strengthened the Spanish state’s ability to stave off migration and to end the ‘cayuco crisis’.
 In the end, Spain was able to achieve its preferences, lessening migration, thus strengthening the states governance over migration supporting a more liberal-intergovernmentalist perspective as it relates to migration policy.